 Ford ought to be number one in the SUV and Crossover segment, but in recent history, the company has had a strangely half-hearted attitude to cars of this kind.
 In the Nineties and early Noughties, we got a stream of fairly awful Blue Oval-branded SUVs.
 There were two Mavericks, one based on a Nissan, the other on a Mazda.
 And a thirsty Explorer model from the States.
 Only in 2008 did Ford properly commit and develop from scratch a car better suited to our market.
 The first generation Kuga was fun to drive and looked good but it was rather cramped in the rear and needed a touch of cabin quality.
 The second generation Kuga, launched in 2013, addressed both these issues but by 2016, its standards of media connectivity had slipped a little behind the class standard, hence the need for the improved version we look at here with its smarter looks.
 Since most custmers will want the 2.0-litre TDCi desel engine, that's what we're focusing on.

-We've yet to drive this improved model but the prospects look good.
-This, after all, has always been one of the very best family-sized Crossovers to choose if you like your driving.
+This has always been one of the very best family-sized Crossovers to choose if you like your driving.
 There's a torque vectoring control system to reduce the sort of understeer you'd expect in a car of this type and the Kuga has always performed well in terms of ride quality and refinement.
 Most UK buyers will probably choose one of the two 2.0-litre diesel engines on offer.
 Here you choose between a 150PS 2.0-litre TDCi unit, which is expected to be the volume seller, or a range-topping 180PS version of this engine.
 The 150PS unit is available in manual front wheel drive guise too, which is the most economical model in the range, or you can buy a four-wheel drive version and specify it with the Powershift transmission if you fancy.
 The 180PS engine is only available with four-wheel drive, again with the option of Powershift.
 I think the front-wheel drive 150PS unit might be the bargain of the range, as there's very little difference in torque between these two engines and when the more powerful model is loaded up with all-wheel drive, Powershift and a few options, there's relatively little difference in their sprinting ability.
 With a manual gearbox and AWD, the top diesel takes 9.2 seconds to 62mph, while the entry-level car in the same spec manages 10.1s.
 Although Ford's engineers deny it, the chassis of this model feels a good deal softer than the pre-2013 first generation car, so the ride is better, but there's not that same up-and-at-'em attitude as before.
 The four-wheel drive system lends the Kuga a bit of off-road ability but it's probably more useful on road when conditions are slippy or if you're driving the car quite hard.
 The torque vectoring control system reduces the sort of understeer you'd expect in a car of this type and sniffs out grip extremely well.

 Design and Build